 Dolores Sherman Scholarship: Provides an annual award for full-time students pursuing a B.S. degree in nursing.
 Candidate selection criteria include grades in nursing course work, overall academic record, financial need, recommendation of nursing instructors, and service to the university and/or the nursing profession.
-Payment is made to the university as a tuition credit by the foundation.
-For further information, contact the chair of the Venango Campus Scholarship Committee at 814-676-6591.
+For further information, contact the chair of the Venango Campus Scholarship Committee at (814) 676-6591 ext.
+1221.

 Dorothy Story Smith Memorial Scholarship: Established by David C. Smith ('64) in memory of his mother.
 The award will provide an annual scholarship to a Clarion University nursing student.
-Eligible candidates must be full-time undergraduate students, have a 1,000 SAT score, and demonstrate financial need per the FAFSA application which must be on file by the application deadline.
-For further information, contact the School of Nursing at 814-676-6591.
+Eligible candidates must be an undergraduate student, have a 1000 SAT score, and demonstrate financial need per the FAFSA application, which must be on file by the application deadline.
+For further information, contact the School of Nursing at (814) 676-6591.